Learn more about the submission process:

-Roche also supports the community by providing sponsorship for translational, clinical, and healthcare-related education events including conferences, workshops and journal clubs, individual conference support to healthcare stakeholders, and philanthropic donations.
+Roche also supports the community by providing sponsorship for translational, clinical, and healthcare-related education events including conferences, workshops and philanthropic donations.
 Roche does not accept requests from contract fundraisers.

 Learn more about these funding opportunities, including:

 Roche is committed to funding high-quality medical research and education initiatives that benefit the healthcare community and aim to improve patient outcomes in Canada.
 This includes requests for independent medical research projects, independent education initiatives or healthcare fellowships where there is an unmet medical need aligned to Roche’s scientific strategy.
 In addition, Roche occasionally has active calls for independent medical education grants.

 Medical research grants may provide support for scientific, translational or clinical research activities that are not focused on a therapeutic molecule or Roche product.
 Requests for project funding involving therapeutic molecules or Roche products should be requested as investigator-initiated studies using the IIS Portal rather than the Roche Canada Funding Request Tool.

 All requests for medical research and education support require a detailed description and rationale for the initiative, a detailed budget breakdown, description of the target audience as well as project proposal that may include background, research objectives, knowledge/data gaps addressed, impact on improving patient care, expected outcomes and/or plans for dissemination of outcomes.
 The request must be made on behalf of a Healthcare Organization (HCO) such as a private or public hospital, clinic, laboratory, research institution, foundation, managed care organization, universal or other teaching institution or learned society, or through which one or more HCPs provide services; individuals can not request research or educational support.

 Roche will occasionally seek independent medical education applications through a Call for Grants process.